magnesj/ResInsight/project/about.md

 ### Project organization
-The development of ResInsight was initiated by Statoil Petroleum AS in 2011 following a series of projects.
-ResInsight is still under active development.
-Ceetron Solutions AS is responsible for the software development work.
+The development of ResInsight was initiated by Statoil Petroleum AS in 2011, and was followed up by a series of projects.
+ResInsight is still under active development, mainly by Ceetron Solutions AS who is responsible for the software development work.

-ResInsight is part of the [Open Porous Media](http://opm-project.org/) project.
+ResInsight is a part of the [Open Porous Media](http://opm-project.org/) project.

 ### Licensing